-Valid data/aux, output side (parity symbols only).
-This signal is used to inform that the BS decoder has valid data and auxiliary information present at the data\#\out and aux\out outputs.
-This signal is set to '1' only for each parity symbol leaving the decoder.
+Valid data/aux, output side (last symbols only).
+This signal is used to inform that the BS decoder has valid data and auxiliary information present at the data#out and aux_out outputs.
+This signal is set to '1' only when the last symbols of an encoded block are leaving the decoder.

-sync\out - output
+sync_out - output

 Synchronization of decoded block, output side.
-This signal is used to inform that the symbols present at the data\#\out are the first symbols of a decoded block.
+This signal is used to inform that the symbols present at the data#out are the first symbols of a decoded block.
 Leave unconnected if not used.